Wiedii-Projects/cotranscat-backend/README.md

 > ***Note**: the steps contained in `step 3` will only be performed once at the start of the database configuration for the Cotranscat back-end project container.*

-+ **Step 3.** Access the docker dashboard and select the terminal of the sub-container "mongo database service" which is located inside the Cotranscat back-end project container.
++ **Step 3.** Access the docker dashboard and select the terminal of the sub-container "mysql database service" which is located inside the Cotranscat back-end project container.

     >**Within the `Docker terminal` run the following:**